brock-ricker/Online-Shoppers-Purchasing-Intent/README.md

 ---
 The data set used for this project is 12,330 rows, and 18 columns.
 Each row represents an online shopping session.
 Each session is unique, and the data covers 1 year.

-The target column for this data set is "Revenue" - whether or not a session resulted in a purchse.
+The target column for this data set is "Revenue" - whether or not a session resulted in a purchase.

 Besides the target column, the data set consists of 10 numerical and 7 categorical features:

 * #of pages visited and time spent on those pages for three types of web pages: Administrative, Informational, Product
 * Three features from google analytics: Bounce Rate/Exit Rate/Page Value
 * Three features based on time of session:
-* * Special Dayy – a measure of closeness to a specific holiday (Xmas, mother’s day, etc..)
+* * Special Day – a measure of closeness to a specific holiday (Xmas, mother’s day, etc..)
 * * Month – Month of the year
 * * Weekend – Weekend yes/no
 * Two features based on the customer’s PC: